SAP-samples/kyma-runtime-extension-samples/sample-extension-dotnet/README.md

 sample-extension-dotnet-774fbc5c7b-x44pd   2/2     Running   0          15s
 ```

-### Exposing the API
+### Expose the API

-Create an APIRule.
-In the APIRule, you specify the Kubernetes Service that is exposed.
+1. Create an APIRule.
+In the APIRule, specify the Kubernetes Service that is exposed:

-In the below snippet, service `sample-extension-dotnet` is expose.
-It is specified in `spec.service.name` field.
-The subdomain `sample-extension-dotnet` is specified in `spec.service.host` field.

-The APIs can be accessed on the URL <https://sample-extension-dotnet.{cluster domain}>.

 ```yaml
 apiVersion: gateway.kyma-project.io/v1alpha1